 Eventually, the work order was consulted, the number of finished Bangalore torpedoes was calculated, and the shift was called to an end.
 This led to the traditional day-end celebration, which consisted of copious consumption of intoxicants, many bawdy stories, and the occasional friendly fistfight.

 At that point, I realized that I had many miles to go before I did much of any damn thing that I could tell about in Sunday School.
 I could feel

-When the silver ball smashed out every window of the left side of the train—well, that was hours later, but it certainly caught my attention--post a comment
+When the silver ball smashed out every window of the left side of the train—well, that was hours later, but it certainly caught my attention--

 I saw the coolest political poster the other day: